Mario Vargas Llosa: Literary influences

-One of Vargas Llosa's favourite novelists, and arguably the most influential on his writing career, is the American William Faulkner.
-Vargas Llosa considers Faulkner "the writer who perfected the methods of the modern novel".
+One of Vargas Llosa's favourite novelists, and arguably the most influential on his writing career, was the American William Faulkner.
+Vargas Llosa considered Faulkner "the writer who perfected the methods of the modern novel".
 Both writers' styles include intricate changes in time and narration.
 In The Time of the Hero, for example, aspects of Vargas Llosa's plot, his main character's development and his use of narrative time are influenced by his favourite Faulkner novel, Light in August.

-In addition to the studies of Arguedas and Flaubert, Vargas Llosa has written literary criticisms of other authors that he has admired, such as Gabriel García Márquez, Albert Camus, Ernest Hemingway, and Jean-Paul Sartre.
+In addition to the studies of Arguedas and Flaubert, Vargas Llosa wrote literary criticisms of other authors that he admired, such as Gabriel García Márquez, Albert Camus, Ernest Hemingway, and Jean-Paul Sartre.
 The main goals of his non-fiction works are to acknowledge the influence of these authors on his writing, and to recognize a connection between himself and the other writers; critic Sara Castro-Klarén argues that he offers little systematic analysis of these authors' literary techniques.
 In The Perpetual Orgy, for example, he discusses the relationship between his own aesthetics and Flaubert's, rather than focusing on Flaubert's alone.